Concept, choreography and direction

 Jonathan Royse Windham

 A Colorado native, has a BFA from the State University of New York at Purchase, concentrating in ballet, and after spent a season with American Repertory Ballet.
-After ARB he worked with Gallim Dance touring the continental US as well as Canada and Europe, and was featured on the Fall for Dance advertisements appearing across New York City in 2010, and has been a senior stager of Gallim Dance repertory.
-He was named one of Dance Magazines “25 to Watch” for 2013.
+After ARB he worked with Gallim Dance touring the continental US as well as Canada and Europe, and was featured on the Fall for Dance advertisements appearing across New York City in 2010.
+He was named one of Dance Magazines “25 to Watch” for 2013 for his work with Gallim, and has been a senior stager of Gallim Dance repertory.
 In addition, He has worked with the Metropolitan Opera, Deutsche Oper Berlin, Deutsches Nationaltheater and Staatskapelle Weimar, Santa Fe Opera, Company XIV’s Nutcracker Rouge, KAMEA Dance Company, The DASH Ensemble, The Kevin Wynn Collective and has professionally performed works by Twyla Tharp, Roman Oller, Itzik Galli, and Sidi Larbi among others.
 Jonathan was in Fiddler on the Roof on Broadway as part of the original revival company, choreography by Hofesh Shechter.
-Film/TV credits include: The Deuce (HBO), The Kitchen (New Line Cinema), The Beauty (Ryan Murphy).
+Film/TV credits include: The Deuce (HBO), The Kitchen (New Line Cinema), The Beauty (Ryan Murphy, FX) DIVA (independent), Untitled Mind (independent).

-His choreography has been shown throughout the USA, at Jacobs Pillow Dance Festival, multiple times at Dixon Place, Dancers Responding to AIDS at the Cedar Lake Theater (NYC), the American Repertory Ballet choreography workshop, Philadelphia Fringe Festival, The Staller Center at Stonybrook, South Orange Performing Arts Center, Center for Performance Research, The Hartt Conservatory, Contemporary Dance Wyoming, and is a founding choreographer and former curator at the Current Sessions NYC, TanzOrdNort in Lübeck, Germany, Ankara - Turkey’s 5th SOLO Contemporary Dance Festival, Presenting Denver Dance Festival. www.jonathanroysewindham.com
+Jonathan’s choreography has been shown throughout the USA, at Jacobs Pillow Dance Festival, multiple times at Dixon Place, Dancers Responding to AIDS at the Cedar Lake Theater, the American Repertory Ballet choreography workshop, Philadelphia Fringe Festival, The Staller Center at Stonybrook, South Orange Performing Arts Center, Center for Performance Research, The Hartt Conservatory, Contemporary Dance Wyoming, TanzOrdNort (Lübeck, Germany), Ankara - Turkey’s 5th SOLO Contemporary Dance Festival, and the Presenting Denver Dance Festival. www.jonathanroysewindham.com

 Clinton Edward (he/they)